strapi/strapi-docs/files/configuration.md

   }
   ```

-For more informations, please refer to the [Views documentation](http://strapi.io/documentation/views).
+For more information, please refer to the [views documentation](http://strapi.io/documentation/views).

 Options:
 - `map`: Object mapping extension names to engine names.